College of Computer, Mathematical, & Natural Sciences

-Undergraduate students interested in Entomology should declare the General Biology specialization (GENB) within the Biological Sciences Program.
-Students should also contact the Entomology Director of Undergraduate Studies for information on pursuing a career in Entomology.
+Undergraduate students interested in Entomology typically major in one of the specializations within the Biological Sciences Program.
+Interested students should contact the Entomology Director of Undergraduate Studies for information on pursuing a career in Entomology.

 The Department of Entomology faculty coordinate and advise students in the following Biological Sciences Program area: